The Perl and Raku Foundation (TPRF) provide community grants for work that is valuable to the Perl and Raku communities.

 While we try to keep this list relevant, things can easily get out of date.
 Before grabbing a task, check that a similar investment is not done recently.

-⚠️ Disclaimer The list does not guarantee that TPF will fund any grant proposal based on them.
-This is still subject to a vote.
+⚠️ Disclaimer The list does not guarantee that TPRF will fund any grant proposal based on them.
+All grants must go through the submission and evaluation process.

 Perl